NPL network: Network development

+The team worked through 1967 to produce design concepts for a wide-area network and a local-area network to demonstrate the technology.
+Construction of the local-area network began in 1968 using a Honeywell 516 node.
+The NPL team liaised with Honeywell in the adaptation of the DDP516 input/output controller, and, the following year, the ARPANET chose the same computer to serve as Interface Message Processors (IMPs).

-Elements of the first version of the network, Mark I NPL Network, became operational during 1969 then fully operational in January 1970.
-The local area NPL network and the wide area ARPANET in the United States were the first two computer networks that implemented packet switching.
-The network later used high-speed T1 links (1.544 Mbit/s line rate), the first computer network to do so.
-The Mark II version operated from 1973.
+Elements of the first version of the network, Mark I NPL Network, became operational in early 1969 (before the ARPANET installed its first node).
+The network was fully operational in January 1970.
+The local-area NPL network followed by the wide-area ARPANET in the United States were the first two computer networks that implemented packet switching.
+The network used high-speed links, the first computer network to do so.

-The NPL team also carried out simulation work on the performance of packet networks, including datagram networks.

-The NPL network was later interconnected with other networks, including CYCLADES and the European Informatics Network (EIN) in 1976.
+The NPL network was later interconnected with other networks, including the Post Office Experimental Packet Switched Service (EPSS) and the European Informatics Network (EIN) in 1976.

-In 1976, 12 computers and 75 terminal devices were attached, and more were added.
-The network remained in operation until 1986, influencing other research in the UK and Europe.
+In 1976, 12 computers and 75 terminal devices were attached.
+The following year there were roughly 30 computers, 30 peripherals and 100 VDU terminals all able to interact through the NPL Network.
+The network remained in operation until 1986.

-Alongside Donald Davies, the NPL team included Derek Barber, Roger Scantlebury, Peter Wilkinson, Keith Bartlett, and Brian Aldous.

 Protocol development

-One of the first uses of the term "protocol" in a data commutations context occurs in a memorandum entitled A Protocol for Use in the NPL Data Communications Network written by Roger Scantlebury and Keith Bartlett in April 1967.
-A further publication by Bartlett in 1968 introduced the concept of an "alternating bit protocol" (later used by the ARPANET and the EIN) and described the need for three levels of data transmission (roughly corresponding to the lower levels of the seven-layer OSI model that emerged a decade later).
+The first use of the term protocol in a modern data-commutations context occurs in a memorandum entitled A Protocol for Use in the NPL Data Communications Network written by Roger Scantlebury and Keith Bartlett in April 1967.
+A further publication by Bartlett in 1968 introduced the concept of an alternating bit protocol (later used by the ARPANET and the EIN) and described the need for three levels of data transmission, roughly corresponding to the lower levels of the seven-layer OSI model that emerged a decade later.

 The Mark II version, which operated from 1973, used such a "layered" protocol architecture.

-The NPL team also introduced the idea of "protocol verification".
+The NPL team also introduced the idea of protocol verification.
+Protocol verification was discussed in the November 1978 special edition of the Proceedings of the IEEE on packet switching.

+Simulation studies

+The NPL team also carried out simulation work on the performance of wide-area packet networks, studying datagrams and network congestion.
+This work was carried out to investigate networks of a size capable of providing data communications facilities to most of the U.K.

+Davies proposed an adaptive method of congestion control that he called isarithmic.